-SHARE BASED PAYMENTS Area of focus Refer also to notes 1 and 20 How our audit addressed it The Group operates an employee share option payment plan and also has existing plans for the issue of options to directors and key management personnel.
-Both plans include service-based vesting periods.
-Each of the arrangements which form part of the plan required significant judgments and estimations by management, including the following: - Evaluating the fair values of share-based payment arrangements by agreeing assumptions to third party evidence.
-In determining the grant dates, we evaluated what were the most appropriate dates based on the terms and conditions of the share-based payment arrangements; The evaluation of the grant date of each arrangement, and the evaluation of the fair value of the underlying share price of the company as at that grant date; Determining the grant dates and evaluating what were the most appropriate dates based on the terms and conditions of the share- based payment arrangements; The evaluation of the vesting charge taken to the profit and loss in-respect of the accrual of service conditions attached to those share-based payment arrangements; Evaluating the progress of the vesting of share-based payments within the service period; and For the specific application of the Black- The evaluation of key inputs into the Black-Scholes option pricing model, including the significant judgment of the forecast volatility of the share option over its exercise period.
-The results of these share-based payment Scholes option pricing model, we assessed the experience of the expert used to advise the value of the arrangement.
+- Evaluating the fair values of sharebased payment arrangements by agreeing assumptions to third party evidence.
+In determining the grant dates, we evaluated what were the most appropriate dates based on the terms and conditions of the sharebased payment arrangements; - Determining the grant dates and evaluating what were the most appropriate dates based on the terms and conditions of the share-based payment arrangements; - Evaluating the progress of the vesting of share-based payments within the service period; and - For the specific application of the Black-Scholes option pricing model, we assessed the experience of the expert used to advise the value of the arrangement.
 We retested some of the assumptions used in the model and recalculated those fair values using the skill and know-how of our Corporate Advisory team.
-We considered that the forecast arrangements materially affect the disclosures of these financial statements, including the vesting charge that affects disclosures of key management personnel remuneration. volatility applied in the model to be appropriately reasonable and within industry norms.
-We also reconciled the vesting of these share- based payment arrangements to disclosures made in both the disclosures in the Remuneration Report and key management personnel compensation note.
+We considered that the forecast volatility applied in the model to be appropriately reasonable and within industry norms.

+We also reconciled the vesting of these share-based payment arrangements to disclosures made in both the disclosures in the Remuneration Report and key management personnel compensation note.